peterwooley/KeystrokeLauncherResurrected/README.md

 **Tipps:**

-* Use the *Up/ Down* keys to select a different item.
+* Use the *Up / Down* keys to select a different item.
 Or use the mouse abd clicking on it.
+* Use the "Left / Right* keys to jump between the pages.
+Or click the buttons.
 * Search database is refreshed once at login time.
 Can also manually be refreshed using the button in the configuration ui.

 **How To:**